On this page

 - Check your personal contributions are listed as the right type, for example, concessional or non-concessional.

 - Check the beneficiary nominated to receive the balance of your super account and any insurance benefit if you die.
 If you’ve nominated a beneficiary, the statement usually notes either ‘nominated’, or the person’s name if you’ve made a binding death benefit nomination.

 - Remember to update your death benefit nomination if you have a new partner or have recently separated so the right person gets your benefit.
 For more information, see SuperGuide article Who gets your super when you die?
 A guide to death benefit nominations.

 9. Your retirement plans

 - Consider if your retirement is on track, given the information in your member statement.
 Many super funds now include a projection of your account balance at retirement on your statement.
-For more information, read SuperGuide article What is a “retirement forecast”, and how reliable are they?
+For more information, read SuperGuide article How accurate is your ‘retirement estimate’?
+7 assumptions you need to understand

 - Think about whether your current level of contributions will take you to your retirement savings goal, or whether you need to make additional contributions to get there.
 For more information about planning your retirement, see SuperGuide articles How to plan for your retirement and How much super do I need to retire?